 Instead of putting yourself in harm's way, lose weight safely with lifestyle changes (more on that in a moment).

 Losing Weight Safely

-Rather than focusing on finding a magic potion or pill — or tea — that will help you slim down, concentrate on reducing your calorie intake from processed foods, fast foods and junk foods and increasing your intake of fresh fruits and vegetables, whole grains and lean protein.
+Rather than focusing on finding a magic potion or pill — or tea — that will help you slim down, concentrate on reducing your calorie intake from processed and fast foods and increasing your intake of fresh fruits and vegetables, whole grains and lean protein.